thephez/dash-user-docs/docs/core/ref/core-ref-p2p-network-quorum-messages.md

 ### qcontrib

-*Added in protocol version 70214 of Dash Core* [block:callout]
+*Added in protocol version 70214 of Dash Core*

-{
-  "type": "warning",
+> 🚧
+>
-  "body": "This message is used for intra-quorum communication and is only sent to the <<glossary:masternodes>> in the LLMQ and <<glossary:nodes>> that are monitoring in Watch Mode for auditing/debugging purposes."
+> This message is used for intra-quorum communication and is only sent to the <<glossary:masternodes>> in the LLMQ and <<glossary:nodes>> that are monitoring in Watch Mode for auditing/debugging purposes.
-}
-[/block]

 The [`qcontrib` message](../ref/core-ref-p2p-network-quorum-messages.md#qcontrib) is used by each member of the DKG process to send key contributions to all other members.

 | Bytes | Name | Data type | Description |